-On behalf of the Board of Directors, I cordially invite you to attend the Annual Meeting of Shareholders of Fortress Transportation and Infrastructure Investors LLC (the "Annual Meeting") to be held at The Hilton Hotel, 1335 Avenue of the Americas, New York, New York, on June 1, 2018, at 9:00 a.m., Eastern Time.
+On behalf of the Board of Directors, I cordially invite you to attend the Annual Meeting of Shareholders of Fortress Transportation and Infrastructure Investors LLC (the "Annual Meeting") to be held at The Hilton Hotel, 1335 Avenue of the Americas, New York, New York, on June 19, 2020, at 9:00 a.m., Eastern Time.
+Although we intend to hold our Annual Meeting in person, we are monitoring the protocols that federal, state and local governments may recommend or require in light of the evolving coronavirus (COVID-19) outbreak.
+The health and well-being of our employees and our shareholders are paramount.
+As a result, we may impose additional procedures or limitations on meeting attendees (beyond those described herein) or may decide to hold the meeting in a virtual-only format over the Internet.
+Any such changes regarding the Annual Meeting will be announced in a press release and the filing of additional proxy materials with the U.S. Securities and Exchange Commission.
+Please monitor our website at www.ftandi.com for updated information.
 The matters to be considered by the shareholders at the Annual Meeting are described in detail in the accompanying materials.

 IT IS IMPORTANT THAT YOU BE REPRESENTED AT THE ANNUAL MEETING REGARDLESS OF THE NUMBER OF SHARES YOU OWN OR WHETHER YOU ARE ABLE TO ATTEND THE ANNUAL MEETING IN PERSON.
-Let me urge you to vote today by Internet, by telephone or by completing, signing and returning your proxy card in the envelope provided.
+Let me urge you to vote today by the Internet, by telephone or by completing, signing and returning your proxy card in the envelope provided.